basscss/deprecated/README.md

   </table>
 </div>

-Only apply the grid from the small breakpoint and up with the `.sm-col` and `.sm-col-6` utilities.
+Apply the grid from the small breakpoint and up with the `.sm-col` and `.sm-col-6` utilities.

 ```html
 <div class="clearfix border border-blue">